bitw1z/subgoal_decomposition_smooth_trajectories/README.md

 State-of-the-art manipulation policies on RLBench such as RVT and PerAct predict intermediate subgoals and use motion planners to generate collision-free trajectories.
 These methods typically rely on simple heuristic-based subgoal decomposition strategies that assume demonstrations contain explicit pauses or clear transition points, such as pre-grasp or pre-push states.
 While this assumption works well for standard RLBench demonstrations, it becomes problematic when trajectories are smooth and no longer contain obvious stopping points.

 In this project, we investigate subgoal decomposition for smooth manipulation trajectories.
 We first smooth RLBench demonstrations to remove explicit pauses and transition points.
-We then explore trajectory-based subgoal decomposition methods, including Ramer-Douglas-Peucker (RDP), and evaluate hierarchical manipulation policies combining RVT-2 and goal-conditioned DP3 on these smooth demonstrations.
+We then explore trajectory-based subgoal decomposition methods, including Ramer-Douglas-Peucker (RDP) algorithm, and evaluate hierarchical manipulation policies combining RVT-2 and goal-conditioned DP3 on these smooth demonstrations.

 Additional implementation details, experiments, visualizations, and project updates are provided on the project website.